tchoo-oracle/jms-livelabs-staging-developer/java-management/install-management-agent-oca/install-management-agent-oca.md

   You may observe that the Java Management Service service plugin, which is responsible for enabling advanced Lifecycle Management (LCM) operations, is not enabled at this time.
 You can only enable it if you are interested in LCM operations.
   ![image of unchecked java management service service plugin box](images/oracle-java-management-service-oca-plugin.png)

-  If you would like to learn more about Lifecycle Management, you may refer to the set up instructions for OCI hosts at the [Java Lifecycle Management with Java Management Service](../../java-management-lifecycle-management/workshops/freetier/index.html?lab=set-up-and-enable-lcm-on-jms) workshop.
+  If you would like to learn more about Lifecycle Management, you may refer to the set up instructions for OCI Managed Instance at the [Java Lifecycle Management with Java Management Service](../../java-management-lifecycle-management/workshops/freetier/index.html?lab=set-up-and-enable-lcm-on-jms) workshop.

 4. We will need to verify that our agent is enabled successfully.
 In the Oracle Cloud Console, open the navigation menu, click **Observability & Management**, and under **Management Agent**, click **Agents**.